AshitaC/AshitaC.github.io/README.md

 ## About Me
-AI Engineer specializing in production-grade Generative AI systems, agentic workflows, and cloud-native ML infrastructure.
 Master’s in Artificial Intelligence student at UT Austin, building on a strong foundation from a recent MS in Computer Science (4.0 GPA).
+Building sprecialization in Generative AI systems, agentic workflows, and cloud-native ML infrastructure.

 Passionate about bridging LLM research and real-world systems at scale, my hands-on experience includes engineering RAG pipelines, multi-turn conversational agents, and automated CI/CD MLOps pipelines deployed on AWS. **Actively seeking AI Engineering, Machine Learning Engineering, or Data Science Internships for Fall 2026 and Spring/Summer 2027.**